LittleYoungFish/UniMind/README.md

-# Project-Coder
+# Agile Mind

 ## Overview

-Project-Coder is an innovative platform that leverages Large Language Models (LLMs) to create a collaborative multi-agent system for software development.
+Agile Mind is an innovative platform that leverages Large Language Models (LLMs) to create a collaborative multi-agent system for software development.
 Our platform enables automated code generation, testing, and optimization through specialized AI agents working in concert.

 ## Features